mangelini2/PPN-Pack/README.md

   ```

 ### Download the Object Models
-Following [SDF-Pack](https://github.com/kwpoon/SDF-Pack), we performed experiments on 1000 packing sequences of 96 types of objects collected from the YCB dataset and the Rutgers APC RGB-D dataset.
+Following [SDF-Pack](https://github.com/kwpoon/SDF-Pack), we performed experiments on 96 types of objects collected from the YCB dataset and the Rutgers APC RGB-D dataset.
 Please download the processed dataset from [Google Drive1](https://drive.google.com/file/d/1i2iPqhWSmGWMJC3wa9Y_fVD3HyuklFAO/view?usp=sharing) and extract the files in the folder `./dataset/`.
 The object IDs forming the packing sequences can be found at `1000_packing_sequences_of_80_objects.npy`, which is then used to form the training data.
-Note that the evaluation is performed on novel sequences formed by randomly drawn objects.
+Note that the evaluation is performed on 2000 novel sequences formed by randomly drawn objects.

 ```
 |-- 1000_packing_sequences_of_80_objects.npy